dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 This section details what the various directories in robot-tests contain.

 ### scripts
-This directory holds scripts used by the run\_tests.py and the Azure pipeline.
+This directory holds scripts used by run\_tests.py and the CI pipeline.

 ### test-results
 This directory holds the output of a test run, including the test report and log.